 [NOTE: This interview originally appeared in October 2007 at Bumscorner.com.)

 If you're a Howdy Doody fan, you might know her better as Marilyn Patch, who played Doodyville schoolteacher "Happy Harmony" on "The New Howdy Doody Show" for 130 episodes back in '76.
 Dr. Marilyn Arnone has been doing her part to educate kids in entertaining ways ever since she hosted her own children's show called "Marilyn and Calico" at the age of eleven.
 (Hmm...I think I built a birdhouse out of a milk carton when I was eleven, but then I blew it up with some firecrackers.)

 Dr. Arnone is a Harvard grad with a PHd who is currently the director of educational media for Syracuse University's Center for Digital Literacy, in addition to being co-founder and president of Creative Media Solutions.
-I had such a blast recently watching the DVD set "Say Kids, What Time Is It?
+I had such a blast recently watching and reviewing the DVD set "Say Kids, What Time Is It?
 It's Howdy Doody Time: The Lost Episodes" that I was compelled to hurl a few pertinent interrogatives at her, which she was nice enough to answer--after all, she's "Happy Harmony"!--and you can enjoy the results right here, right now.
 So, come on, Peanuts!
 To Doodyville...and beyond!

 porfle: How in the world did you manage to land your very own Saturday morning children's show at age 11?